traguill/Ezwix-Engine/README.md

 	- Create New Scene: removes the current scene and creates an empty one
 Edit:
 	- Camera: show the editor camera options.
 If the scene has at least one camera it's possible to switch the editor camera to one in the scene
+	- Shaders: wip.
+The last input option shows a texture loaded in memory by it's id.
+	- Lighting: ambient light configuration
+	- Layers: create new layers or rename.
+	- RenderTexture: configuration of a render texture

 Windows:
 	- Configuration: configuration of the editor windows
 	- Console: Displays the console
 	- Profiler: Displays the profiler.
 	- Assets: it's open by default.
+	- Resources: shows the amount of resources loaded in the GPU.
+	- MaterialCreator: to create a new material.
 Debug:
 	- Show/Hide Octree: draws the boxes of the octree.